Skip to content

 Model

-The BEC is in the mean field regime described by the GPE2 3.
-This is a non-linear Schrödinger equation which reads
+The BEC in the mean-field regime is described by the Gross-Pitaevskii equation (GPE)2 3.
+This is a non-linear Schrödinger equation which reads:

 The damped Gross-Pitaevski equation (evolve_dGPE)

-So we see that we can split into its linear and non-linear parts as
+We can split this equation into its linear and non-linear parts:

 Approximation of Ground States

 In simulations, it is often convenient to start in a configuration that is close to the ground state.
-We can estimate this ground state by noticing that the GPE dissipates energy when it is evolved in imaginary time \(t \rightarrow it\) 9 3.
+We can estimate this ground state by noting that the GPE dissipates energy when evolved in imaginary time (\(t \rightarrow -it\)) 93.
 We refer to this as evolving the dGPE in imaginary time.
-Given an external potential \(V_{ext}\) we can therefore find an approximation to the ground state by starting with a guess and then removing energy from the guessed state by evolving the equations in imaginary time.
+Given an external potential \(V_{ext}\), we can therefore find an approximation to the ground state by starting with an initial guess and then removing energy from the guessed state by evolving the equations in imaginary time.

-Once this guess is initialized we can propagate the wave function in imaginary time using the function
+Once this guess is initialized, the wave function can be propagated in imaginary time to relax towards the true ground state using the function:

-Note that the potential has to be a constant during this evolution.
+Note that the external potential \(V_{ext}\) must be constant during this relaxation evolution.

 Potentials